pattytonyoneill/caitlins_crafts/README.md

 - Caitlin's Crafts is a website for users to find and purchase quality hand made items for themselves or for gifts.
 - Users will be able to register for a newsletter on crafts available and any specials that are curently available.

+## UX

+For my wireframes, I have used [Balsamiq Wireframes](https://balsamiq.com/):
+- Code Institute have provided all students with free access until the end of 2022.
+- used due to the fact I can quickly and efficiently produce a wireframe.

+### Wireframes

+- My home page wireframe for this project can be found [here](wireframes/homepage.pdf).

+- My bag wireframe for this project can be found [here](wireframes/bag.pdf).

+- My checkout page wireframe for this project can be found [here](wireframes/checkout.pdf).

+- My contact page wireframe for this project can be found [here](wireframes/contact.pdf).

+- My crafts page wireframe for this project can be found [here](wireframes/crafts.pdf).

+- My newsletter page wireframe for this project can be found [here](wireframes/newsletter.pdf).

+- My profiles page wireframe for this project can be found [here](wireframes/profiles.pdf).

+- My signin page wireframe for this project can be found [here](wireframes/signin.pdf).

+- My signout page wireframe for this project can be found [here](wireframes/signout.pdf).

+- My signup page wireframe for this project can be found [here](wireframes/signup.pdf).

 ## Existing Features
 - Interactive Elements:
   - Home page